alphagov/govuk-prototype-kit-docs/docs/v13/documentation/using-notify.md

 To get a key:
 - sign into GOV.UK Notify
 - go to the ‘API integration’ page
-- click ‘API keys’
+- select ‘API keys’
-- click the ‘Create an API’ button
+- select the ‘Create an API’ button
 - choose the ‘Team and guest list’ option
 - copy the key to your clipboard